Table of Contents

 Studies show that poor parenting, especially aggressive punishment, is one of the biggest causes of externalizing behavior that leads to juvenile delinquency5.
 Bad childhood may lead to crimes, drug addiction, or alcoholism in adulthood.
 It can also lead to teenage pregnancy, substance abuse, truancy, and school disruption2.

 Knowing how to recognize and prevent ineffective parenting is not just a personal matter or difference in parenting philosophy any more.
 The effects of bad parenting on the society can be very serious.
 They can impact the safety and stability of a community.

 How Not To Define Bad Parenting

-Most people define bad parenting in one of two ways: by the parent’s behavior or by the child’s outcomes.
+Most people define bad parenting in one of two ways: by the behavior in parents or by the outcome/behavior in children.

 There are many problems with these two types of definitions.